-The exact cause of primary liver cancer in dogs is not clear, but it is suspected that exposure to carcinogens (cancer-causing agents) such as certain pesticides may be a possible trigger.
+The exact cause of primary liver cancer in dogs is not clear, but some vets suspect that exposure to carcinogens (cancer-causing agents) such as certain pesticides may be a possible trigger.

 Metastatic liver cancer is cancer that has originated elsewhere in the body (particularly in the spleen, pancreas, and the gastrointestinal tract), and has spread to the liver.

 The liver is a common target for metastasis for several reasons:

 - It is the largest organ in the body.

 - One of its functions is detoxification of toxic substances.